IuNoWat/Templates/README.md

 The passive buzzer pilot is based on pigpiod : https://abyz.me.uk/rpi/pigpio/pigpiod.html

-### Video_Player_v1
+### pyvideo

 The video player is based on pyvidplayer2 : https://github.com/anrayliu/pyvidplayer2
-The test program have very low performance on raspi 3b : around 3 fps I'm switching to python-vlc in Video_v2
+The test program have very low performance on raspi 3b : around 3 fps I'm switching to python-vlc in vlcvideo

 #### TO DO
 - [x] Test the test program on a Raspberry Pi 4B 4G
     - This programm run at 16 fps on raspi4 4G.
 So i'm separating the project in two : pyvideo to use pyvidplayer2 and vlcvideo to use python-vlc.
 The rest is saved in old.
+- [ ] Find a way to have better performances

-### Video_v2
+### vlcvideo

 Since pyvidplayer2 shows huge performances issues ont Raspi 3, I tried another approach, based on this video : https://www.youtube.com/watch?v=Y3SJ8qLqQA8

-- video2.py allows you to play a video in fullscreen one time
+- vlcvideo.py allows you to play a video in fullscreen one time
-- video2_loop.py allows you to play a video in fullscreen and loop on it
+- vlcvideo_loop.py allows you to play a video in fullscreen and loop on it
-- video2_interact.py allows you to play a video in fullscreen and have tactile buttons to control it.
-It's not finished yet

-Those can be played at startup throug systemd --user with the service placed in ~/.config/systemd/user/
+- a readme file explain how to use this folder

 #### TO DO
 - [x] Debug launching video_vlc.py through systemd
-- [ ] Finish video2_interact
+- [ ] Finish vlcvideo_interact.py